Haufe-Lexware/haufe.no-frills-transformation/README.md

 In addition to the operators below, there are two special expressions: Field names, and string literals.
 Both can be used anywhere a string expression can be used (with one exception, see Lookup).

-A field name is given by using the dollar ($) operator: `$title`, or `$firstName`.
+A field name is given by using the dollar ($) operator: e.g. `$title`, or `$firstName`.

-A string literal is defined by putting a string within double quotes, e.g. "this is a text".
+A string literal is defined by putting a string within double quotes, e.g. `"this is a text"`.

 #### And

 And operator.
-Returns true if both parameters return true.
+Returns `true` if both parameters return true.

 | Example     | `And(Contains($title, "Lord"), Contains($author, "Tolkie"))` |
 | ----------- | -------- |